Content Organization

 What Makes a Section¶

-A section is any directory containing _index.md.
-This file:
+A section is any directory containing Markdown content files.

 Custom 404 Page¶